scalacenter/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 Congratulations!
 You have successfully ported a module to Scala 3.0.

-You can choose to keep the Scala 2.13 settings as a precaution, or you can remove the `crossScalaVersion` setting and the Scala 2.13 `scalacOptions`.
+You can choose to keep the Scala 2.13 settings as a precaution, or you can remove the `crossScalaVersions` setting and the Scala 2.13 `scalacOptions`.

 Even if you drop the Scala 2.13 compilation in this module, others Scala 2.13 modules will still be able to depend on it by using the `-Ytasty-reader`.